cliosight/Docs/README.md

 ```

 ## Running Queries on a Datasource <a name="tables"></a>
-Admin users can execute CRUD SQL queries on a configured instance.
-It is a more convinient way to connect multiple cloud data storage products compared to a conventional workbench because of our easy-to-use browser interface.
+Admin users can execute CRUD SQL queries and connect multiple cloud data storage products with our easy-to-use browser interface.
 There are two types of configurations:
 1. Shared Bandwidth (for trial users using the in-built database)
 2. Dedicated connections (for dev and enterprise users using both the in-built and external datasources)